wacncontent/CustomizeTool/removeCommentMooncakeOutput/includes/publishing-with-git.md

 ****

-**Symptom**: Error - Changes commited to remote repository but your website not updated.
+**Symptom**: Error - Changes committed to remote repository but your web site not updated.

 **Cause**: This error can occur if you are deploying a Node.js application containing a package.json file that specifies additional required modules.